What is SSIC Code & ROC in Singapore?

 What are SSIC Codes in Singapore?

-SSIC codes are used by the governments in Singapore to keep track on the number of business activities under each category.
-These codes are updated on a regular basis depending on whether there is a change in business activities by the business owners.
+The government in Singapore uses SSIC codes to track the number of business activities in each category.
+The authorities update these codes regularly based on changes in business activities by the business owners.

 The purpose is to make certain that the codes: